uk-gov-mirror/defra.forms-engine-plugin/docs/features/configuration-based/PAGE_EVENTS.md

+---
+layout: default
+title: Page Events
+parent: Configuration-based Features
+grand_parent: Features
+render_with_liquid: false
+---

 # Page events

 Page events are a configuration-based way of triggering an action on an event trigger.
 For example, when a page loads, call an API and retrieve the data from it.

 DXT's forms engine is a frontend service, which should remain as lightweight as possible with business logic being implemented in a backend/BFF API.
 Using page events, DXT can call your API and use the tailored response downstream, such a page templates to display the response value.

 The downstream API response becomes available under the `{{ context.data }}` view model attribute for view templates, so it can be used when rendering a page.
-This attribute is directly accessible by our [page templates](./../configuration-based/PAGE_TEMPLATES.md) feature and our Nunjucks-based views.
+This attribute is directly accessible by our [page templates](/forms-engine-plugin/features/configuration-based/PAGE_TEMPLATES) feature and our Nunjucks-based views.

 ## Architecture